Environment and Technology Division

 STUDENT PAPER COMPETITION

-Students should send their submissions to each member of the award committee: Erin Robinson (email@example.com), Victor Perez (firstname.lastname@example.org), and Nahide Konak (email@example.com).
+Students should send their submissions to each member of the award committee: Daina Harvey (email@example.com), Nels Paulson (firstname.lastname@example.org) and Allison Ramirez Madia (email@example.com).
 Please note that students may submit to only one Division for a student paper award.
 Authors should ensure that they receive a confirmation of receipt for their submission.
-In order to be considered for the Brent K. Marshall Graduate Student Paper Award, applicants are required to submit their papers through the Annual Meeting Call for Papers.
-If you have any questions or concerns, please contact Nels Paulson (firstname.lastname@example.org).
+In order to be considered for the Brent K. Marshall Graduate Student Paper Award, applicants are required to submit their papers through the annual meeting Call for Papers.
+If you have any questions or concerns, please contact Lauren Eastwood (firstname.lastname@example.org).